 If you want to know how to grow magnolia from seed, this article is definitely for you!
 Magnolia is one of those trees that can enchant any plant lover.
 This tree is considered one of the symbols of spring.
 It blooms around April with a veil of delicate flowers that vary in color from milky white to purple and yellow.
+If you're having trouble not knowing exactly which tree are you looking at – try our tree and plant identifier tool.
 The range of magnolia varieties is impressive – about 240 evergreen and deciduous species.

 Are Magnolia Trees Easy to Grow?